310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 I don’t particularly like how it feels like the academy is being slowly taken over by an unknown group of people.

-… Cursed cult.
+…Cursed cult.
 They’re so infuriating — Our modern society doesn’t need any religions.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 Haha, you’re one to talk, Mr. “I’m the son of a temple”.
 {% endbubble %}

 {% bubble Keito v2 %}
 I’m saying this *because* I am one.
 I know how frightening religions can be.
 Though for now, it appears to be nothing but a substitute for one—a secret “good luck charm”, if you will.

 But, at worst, this may become a large obstruction in our path.
 After all, the ones the student body should trust is us, the Student Council.

-… Maybe I *should* nip the bud before it sprouts a disaster…
+…Maybe I *should* nip the bud before it sprouts a disaster…
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 How, though?
 We’ve got no real authority to do that — You gonna try and change the rules to ban believin’ in religious faith in school?
 {% endbubble %}

 {% bubble Keito v2 %}
 No, students should be free to have faith as they please.
 Also, the Student Council has an insignificant amount of authority, so we won’t get anywhere trying to change the school rules.

 Everyone would simply ignore them, and it would be all over for us.

 There is no point trying to provoke the worshippers without planning beforehand.
 {% endbubble %}

 {% bubble Kuro pastsmile %}
 That’s gonna be annoyin’, then… Can’t we just beat up the bad guy and get this done and over with?

-… Nah, we can’t, can we… Nothin’s that simple.
+…Nah, we can’t, can we… Nothin’s that simple.
 {% endbubble %}

 {% bubble Keito v2 %}
 …?
 {% endbubble %}

 {% bubble Kuro past %}
 <th>(The same could be said about what happened with Morisawa.)</th>